Cocaine Nose (song)

 "Cocaine Nose" (stylized in all caps) is a song by American rapper Playboi Carti.
 It was released through AWGE and Interscope Records as the twentieth track from Carti's third studio album, Music, on March 14, 2025.
 The song was written by Playboi Carti, alongside producers F1lthy, 100Yrd, Brak3, and Seven.
 It contains a sample of "Only U" by Ashanti.

 Background and composition

 On December 15, 2024, Playboi Carti was confirmed as part of the American festival Rolling Loud, where he performed "Cocaine Nose".
 The song samples Ashanti's 2004 single "Only U", more specifically the guitar riff, which was taken from the song "Presence" by Aurelius.

 Reception

 "Cocaine Nose" received mixed reviews from music critics.
-Davy Reed of The Face said it fell into the "brilliant" half of Music's songs, writing that he had been looking forward to its release since its debut at Rolling Loud so he could "hear that moshpit opening guitar riff in all its glory."
+Davy Reed of The Face felt the song fell into the "brilliant half" of Musics songs, writing that he had been looking forward to its release since its debut at Rolling Loud so he could "hear that moshpit opening guitar riff in all its glory."